Tuminha/NHANES-Periodontitis-Machine-Learning-Project/README.md

 1. **Single cohort with cross-validation only.** External validation on NHANES 2009–2010 or another national survey is required.

-2. **High disease prevalence** in our sample versus CDC estimates mandates careful reconciliation of CDC/AAP coding pipeline and exam inclusion criteria.
+2. **High disease prevalence** (68.3%) in our sample versus CDC estimates (~47%) reflects inclusion criteria (adults 30+ with full-mouth periodontal exams).
+Restricting to moderate-or-severe would lower prevalence.

 3. **High sensitivity at rule-out operating point comes with low specificity;** health economic value depends on downstream pathways and costs.